 Duties and Responsibilities

-Positively support the school’s mission while managing the demands of curriculum and lesson planning, teaching, collaboration, and parent communications.
+- Positively support the school’s mission while managing the demands of curriculum and lesson planning, teaching, collaboration, and parent communications.

-Draw from a variety of curriculum sources and be skilled in differentiating among students with clear methods to provide appropriate challenge and support.
+- Demonstrate skill in differentiating among students with clear methods to provide appropriate challenge and support.

-Consistently communicate and document clear objectives for all learning activities.
+- Consistently communicate and document clear objectives for all learning activities.

-Regularly assess student progress by observing and evaluating performance and development and providing appropriate feedback to students and their parents.
+- Regularly assess student progress by observing and evaluating performance and development and providing appropriate feedback to students and their parents.

-Work collaboratively with a team of dedicated colleagues; communicate regularly with colleagues about student progress (including fellow teachers as well as the division head, director of learning support, and director of wellness).
+- Work collaboratively with a team of dedicated colleagues; communicate regularly with colleagues about student progress (including fellow teachers as well as the division head, director of learning support, and director of wellness).

-Establish and enact community norms with students, using a positive, asset-based approach to classroom management.
+- Establish and enact community norms with students, using a positive, asset-based approach to classroom management.

-Attend school, department, team and parent meetings.
+- Attend school, department, team and parent meetings.

-Be vigilant about student health and safety.
+- Be vigilant about student health and safety.

 Qualifications and Skills

-BA degree required; masters degree and/or teaching certification is a plus.
+- BA degree required; masters degree and/or teaching certification is a plus.

-At least 2-3 years in a lead teacher role, preferably as an elementary homeroom teacher.
+- At least 2 years in a lead teacher role, preferably as an elementary homeroom teacher.

-Independent school experience is a plus.
+- Independent school experience is a plus.

-Demonstrated commitment to meeting the social-emotional needs of children.
+- Demonstrated commitment to meeting the social-emotional needs of children.

-A clear, warm, and effective communicator.
+- A clear, warm, and effective communicator with colleagues and families.

-Experience with technology integration is strongly preferred.
+- Experience with technology integration is strongly preferred.

-A proven commitment to diversity, equity, and inclusion is required.
+- A proven commitment to diversity, equity, and inclusion is required.

-Candidates should display a growth mindset toward student learning, teaching practice, and personal/collective professional development.
+- Candidates should display a growth mindset toward student learning, teaching practice, and personal/collective professional development.

 - Candidates should have enthusiasm for joining an entrepreneurial, collegial, enthusiastic, creative, fun group of professionals who are committed to innovative, transformative teaching.

-Doane is seeking substitute teachers for the 2020-2021 academic year.
+Doane is seeking substitute teachers for the 2021-2022 academic year.
 In the absence of a full-time teacher, substitute teachers provide instruction using existing lesson plans and manage the classroom environment.
 Candidates are required to have earned a college degree; classroom teaching experience, especially in an independent school environment, is preferred.
 To apply, email your letter of interest and resume to George Sanderson, Head of School, at firstname.lastname@example.org.